nmillin/uw_madison_omega/README.txt

               -The CSS for the skins is in content-zone.css.
       -*** If you create more skins let me know so I can add them to the theme. ***

+-If you want to Extend this Theme I suggest you Subtheme it.
+      -Install and Enable Omega_Tools Module.
+      -Go to appearance/omega-tools/add
+      -Add name and choose UW Madison Omega.
+      -Keep Defaults (install auto, dest all...)
+      -Add a Description & a version #
+      -Save and then you can enable your theme!

 Future Devolopment for the UW_Madison_Omega Theme:
 -Add some CSS to the Content Region (nothing there right now)